 Boundaries, edges, negative shapes that often repeat and build up an organic rhythm of their own, from transparent to solid, still to chaotic, claustrophobic to open spaces.

-These observations are then explored in the sketchbooks from memory, to remove that literal, direct translation into one that is more personal, unpredictable and selective.
+These observations are made in a response to my regular runs in the Purbeck landscape in all weathers and times of day.
+This means from early morning to night runs with a headtorch.
+Then explored in the sketchbooks from memory, to remove that literal, direct translation into one that is more personal, unpredictable and selective.
 They are memories that are often on the edge of recognition, not quite pinned down.

 My sketchbooks offer a space to manipulate and riff on composition, colour, tonal relationships, scale and mark until the visual language is found and can be worked out further onto sheets of paper or canvases.
 These works embrace an unpredictability to enable the image to take its own course with a kind of glimpsed presence of a hidden history.